analogdevicesinc/aditof_sdk/bindings/matlab/README.md

 * Camera mode (near,medium,far)
 * Depth correction (on/off)
 * Frame Type:
- DepthRgb and IrRgb are used with BGR format in order to visualise the data.
+ DepthRgb and IrRgb are used with RGB format in order to visualise the data.
  DepthRaw, IrRaw and DepthIrRaw are used with MONO16 to obtain real depth from the camera.
 (For DepthIrRaw both data are in the same frame; in the first half is depth and in the second half ir.

 ![Display Image](https://github.com/analogdevicesinc/aditof_sdk/blob/master/doc/img/AquisitionParametersFrameTypes.PNG)